DiegoGBassani/SEEDNet/Stata_code/Readme_stata.md

 The files found in the input_files folder are produced after executing the estimation and validation functions that are found in the Python_code folder.

-After executing the python code, move the files
+After executing the python code, move the following files to the input_files folder:

+  LOOCV_SETTLEMENTS.csv
+  LOOCV_SETT_DIFF.csv
+  VALIDATION_combined.csv
+  kfold_validation.csv
+  kfold_validation_data.csv (found zipped in this directory) summary_validation_data.csv

+The stata .do files can be found in the do_files folder.

+They can be executed individually or through the P1_Runner_all_do_files.do file

+Fine tuning of plots has been done with recorded .grec files, those can be found in the grec_files folder.